 If you’re experiencing pain in the area highlighted above, that is your cervical spine.
 The anatomy of your cervical spine consists of bones, ligaments, nerves, muscles, and tendons.
 Neck pain is a very common complaint and can be caused by a wide variety of reasons.
 Neck pain can be acute and not serious, while other neck conditions may leave a person struggling to make it through the day.
 Read the underlined descriptions below to find which neck pain you’re most likely experiencing and why.

 My neck pain comes and goes.
 It hasn’t been happening for very long (less than a month) and is usually focused in one area.
 The pain worsens when I hold myself in certain positions for long periods of time, like working on my computer.

-Treatments: Protecting the strained muscle as it heals is the most important part of recovery in this circumstance.
-Muscle sprain because of poor posture can be corrected with variety of posture correcting braces, like this one.
-If you have a more severe issue with your neck and cervical spine consider more intense bracing like this.
+Treatments: Protecting the strained muscle as it heals is the most important part of the recovery in this circumstance.
+Muscle sprain because of poor posture can be corrected with a variety of posture correcting braces.
+If you have a more severe issue with your neck and cervical spine consider more intense bracing, like this cervical collar.
 Intense braces are great options to protect and heal your neck.
 Consider icing your neck area to help alleviate the problem.

 My pain originates at my neck but radiates down through my shoulders, arms, and even hands.
 The pain is almost like a sharp burning sensation.

 Causes: Cervical radiculopathy, also known as a “pinched nerve”.
 This happens when the neck is compressed or irritated at the point where it branches from the spinal cord.
 In older individuals, this injury stems mostly from aging.
 However, younger people who experience a pinched nerve most likely had a herniated disc prior.